Executive Summary

 Introduction

 Modern marketing and creative operations rely on speed, visibility, and control.
 As campaigns scale, teams juggle multiple tools to handle requests, reviews, and file management—often creating bottlenecks instead of efficiency.
-Digital Asset Management (DAM) systems evolved to solve half that problem by centralising content.
+Digital Asset Management (DAM) systems evolved to solve half that problem by centralizing content.
 Adding workflow management completes the picture.

 A DAM with workflow functionality lets teams manage the entire content lifecycle—from brief to delivery—within a single platform.
 Creative requests flow into structured processes; approvals are automated; and every final asset lands in a governed, searchable repository.